RitikPatni/Learning-Tracker/README.md

 # My Learning Tracker

 A complete log of my web development skills, learning, resources, highlights, interests, and everything to do with my learning.
-It's a way to keep track, organise, and share my learning.
+It's a way to keep track, organize, and share my learning.

 ----